Skip to main content

 kubectl get pods -n <NAMESPACE>

 Weave is already available for automatic deployment via W&B Operator.
-With the W&B Platform installed, the next steps would be as follows:
+With the W&B Platform installed, complete the following steps:

 1. Edit the CR instance used to deploy the platform.